ElderBass/DONT_WRECK_MAH_HOUSE/Plan.md

 * Move to Domain and set up the update method in there, which will return a result
     * Will need to validate fields again as per the assessment requirements
+        * Display appropriate error messages for inappropriate or missing fields
+    * If validated, pass the reservation into the repository's update method, and if it passes, print a confirmation message
     * Test method with positive and negative cases

     Estimated Time: 40 minutes